nlbdev/service-stem/docs/MATHML_EXAMPLES.md

 # MathML Examples

-This document provides comprehensive examples of MathML markup patterns that comply with the Nordic MathML Guidelines.
-These examples demonstrate proper usage of the new MathML requirements and can be used for testing and reference.
+This document provides comprehensive examples of MathML markup patterns that comply with the Nordic MathML Guidelines 2024.
+These examples demonstrate proper usage of the new MathML requirements and can be used for testing and reference. **Version 2.0.0** includes enhanced validation and backward compatibility support.

 ## Basic Mathematical Expressions